jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Ubuntu built on top of rock-solid Debian and extended it by adding closed source drivers and user centered features that where necessary in order to make the best experience.
 Shuttleworth formed a commercial company called [Canonical](http://www.canonical.com/ "Canonical")  that was formed to handle commercial support and the developers who work on Ubuntu.

 Ubuntu pioneered the idea of rolling releases - releasing a version of their OS every 6 months.
 Each distribution is released in late April and late October so there are two distributions per year.
 Ubuntu also introduced the concept of an *LTS*, Long Term Support - this means that certain releases will have security patches, fixes, and software backported to it for 5 years, allowing you to base an enterprise business off of this product and assured system stability.
 The LTS releases happen every even year with the April distribution.
-So Ubuntu 16.04, 18.04, 20.04, 22.04 and so forth (the first number being the year).
+Ubuntu 16.04, 18.04, 20.04, 22.04 and so forth (the first number being the year).

 #### Kali Linux

 [Kali Linux](https://www.kali.org/ "Website for Kali Linux") is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by [Offensive Security](https://en.wikipedia.org/wiki/Offensive_Security "Offensive Security website")[^12].

 Cybersecurity has come to the forefront of our daily lives, Kali is a vital tool in that battle.
 This distro gathers up various tools used for network inspection and intrusion detection.